Posázaví – The Lands of the Sázava

 A delightful plate of breaded pheasant at the Stará Myslivna restaurant in the Konopiště chateau gardens.

-From a standpoint of practicality, especially if you are not travelling by car, the small city of Benešov is worth looking at as a possible place to base yourself for day trips to other locations in the region.
-With the exception of the Konopiště chateau and gardens on its outskirts, Benešov is not at all touristy.
-However, it has direct and efficient rail connection to Prague as well as several good rail and bus connections to other localities in Posázaví.
+From a practical standpoint—especially if you are not travelling by car—the small city of Benešov is worth considering as a possible base for day trips to other destinations in the region.
+Apart from the Konopiště Château and gardens on its outskirts, Benešov is not particularly touristy.
+However, it offers direct and efficient rail connections to Prague, as well as several good rail and bus links to other parts of Posázaví.

 Learning More and Paying a Visit